SmartPack/SmartPack.github.io/pages/spkm.md

 * Real-time Charging Status.
 * RAM & Swap Status
 * LED Blink/Fade support.
-* Device & android version specific kernel download & Auto flashing for supported devices.
+* Auto kernel updates (download and auto-flash proper kernel in few clicks) for SmartPack-Kernel.
 * Dedicated Frequently Asked Questions (FAQ) section for SmartPack-Kernel (Manager).
 * Also compatible with stock & other kernels
 * And much more…